Crockenhill: Sport and leisure

+Founded by Talia Chain, Sadeh is the UK’s Jewish community farm.
+Inspired by her fellowship experience at Adamah, a Jewish farm – based program in upstate New York, Talia saw the need for a British equivalent.
+Under her leadership it has evolved into an inclusive environmental community contextualised within the principles of Jewish ethics and culture.

+Skeet Hill Farm is based in Orpington and falls into the Crockenhill boundary.

 Transport

 Rail

 The nearest National Rail station is Swanley, located 1 mile away.

 Buses

 Crockenhill is served by Arriva Kent Thameside route 477 to Dartford via Swanley & to Orpington.

 Nearby areas

-Crockenhill borders Swanley to the north and north east, Eynsford to the east and south east, Well Hill to the south, Orpington to the south west and St Mary Cray, Derry Downs and Kevington to the west and north west.
+Crockenhill borders Swanley to the north and north east, Eynsford to the east and south east, Well Hill to the south, Orpington to the south west and St Mary Cray, Derry Downs and Kevington to the west and north west.The Skeet Hill area of Orpington is in both Orpington & Crockenhill.